hiranumn/IntegratedGradients/README.md

 Using Integrated_Gradients is very easy.
 There is no need to modify your Keras model.
 Here is a minimal working example on UCI Iris data.

 1. Build your own Keras model and train it.
+Make sure to complie it!
 ``` Python
 from IntegratedGradients import *
 from keras.layers import Dense